USBA 2025

 • accurate claims for repair

-• protection against dilution or misdirection of resources
+• protection against dilution or redirection of resources

-Without a precise identity framework, any effort toward reparative justice becomes unstable or vulnerable to redefinition.
+Without identity clarity, repair becomes unstable or vulnerable to redefinition.
+Identity anchors restoration.

 What Identity Provides